quipucords/quipucords-ui/CONTRIBUTING.md

 >
 > If test failures are happening shortly after a NPM package update you may need to clear the
 > GitHub actions cache and restart the related tests.

+##### Audit failures
+Quipucords UI utilizes a unique script to highlight priority NPM audit alerts on production level packages.
+Below is a path based on past instances of this check failing.

+The process for a security when the NPM package is maintained
+1. Determine what the security alert is regarding.
+   - It's a false positive OR legitimate... both processes are the same
+      - There are times when facets of packages get an alert but the end compiled result doesn't actually get exposed in production.
+This can be ignored to a degree, but...
+      - First, attempt to reset the `package-lock.json`.
+Doing this will auto-magically `patch` dependencies based on the use of `^`.
+Follow these steps
+        1. simply deleting the lockfile
+        1. using the correct version of NodeJS, look at the `engine` requirement in [`package.json`](./package.json) if you're unsure
+        1. then running `$ npm install` again
+        1. confirm the lockfile actually patched questionable `prod deps` by running `$ npm audit`.
+           - if the audit check is still firing then there's no need to check/commit the lockfile back in, skip the last step
+           - look for updated major and minor package updates with a fallback towards, making a contribution for the resource to help resolve your issue (just remember different teams different schedules), replacing the package, or copying/writing your own replacement (just because you copy it, that doesn't mean the security issue goes away)
+        1. check/commit the updated lockfile back in
+      - Finally, as mentioned above you may need to consider alternatives if you were unable to resolve the audit.
+Alternatives include in no specific order or preference
+         - You may consider relaxing the audit check
+         - Making a contribution to the package
+         - Finding an alternative package
+         - Maintaining the code yourself

+The process for a security when the NPM package is NOT maintained
+1. Run through the exact same process as noted underneath the `maintained packages` list
+2. Replace the package as soon as possible.
+   - The patch process noted above will only work for so long until it doesn't
+   - The package won't randomly break beyond the addition of the security audit
+   - The team has an issue they need to resolve instead of waiting

 </details>